Pommesritter/ProjectCivitas/README.md

 # ProjectCivitas

-Project Civitas - RPG gaming interface server
+Project Civitas is an RPG-server-interface project.

+It should be designed to provide a highly modular RPG gaming environment.

+Core server software: [CivitasServer](https://gitlab.com/herbertsfundgrube/civitasserver) (GitLab)